 discriminant | The underlying value associated with an enum variant or generator state to indicate it as "active" (but not to be confused with its "variant index").
 At runtime, the discriminant of the active variant is encoded in the tag. |

 double pointer | A pointer with additional metadata.
-See "fat pointer" for more. |
+See fat pointer for more. |

-drop glue | (internal) compiler-generated instructions that handle calling the destructors (Drop ) for data types. |
+drop glue | (Internal) compiler-generated instructions that handle calling the destructors (Drop ) for data types. |

-DST | Short for Dynamically-Sized Type, this is a type for which the compiler cannot statically know the size in memory (e.g. str or [u8] ).
+DST | Short for dynamically-sized type, this is a type for which the compiler cannot statically know the size in memory (e.g. str or [u8] ).
 Such types don't implement Sized and cannot be allocated on the stack.
 They can only occur as the last field in a struct.
 They can only be used behind a pointer (e.g. &str or &[u8] ). |

 early-bound lifetime | A lifetime region that is substituted at its definition site.
-Bound in an item's Generics and substituted using a GenericArgs .
+Bound in an item's Generics and substituted/instantiated using a GenericArgs .
 Contrast with late-bound lifetime. (see more) |

 effects | Right now only means const traits and ~const bounds. (see more) |

-empty type | see "uninhabited type". |
+empty type | See uninhabited type. |

 fat pointer | A two word value carrying the address of some value, along with some further information necessary to put the value to use.
-Rust includes two kinds of "fat pointers": references to slices, and trait objects.
+Rust includes two kinds of fat pointers: references to slices, and trait objects.
 A reference to a slice carries the starting address of the slice and its length.
 A trait object carries a value's address and a pointer to the trait's implementation appropriate to that value.
 "Fat pointers" are also known as "wide pointers", and "double pointers". |

-free variable | A "free variable" is one that is not bound within an expression or term; see the background chapter for more |
+free variable | A free variable is one that is not bound within an expression or term; see the background chapter for more |

-generics | The set of generic type parameters defined on a type or item. |
+generics | The list of generic parameters defined on an item.
+There are three kinds of generic parameters: Type, lifetime and const parameters. |

-HIR | The High-level IR, created by lowering and desugaring the AST. (see more) |
+HIR | The high-level IR, created by lowering and desugaring the AST. (see more) |

 HirId | Identifies a particular node in the HIR by combining a def-id with an "intra-definition offset".
 See the HIR chapter for more. |